Department: Religious Education

 Catholic Social Teaching

-4. The Option for the Poor- Throughout the Bible, and especially in the Gospel narratives of the life of Jesus, we see many examples of God’s special concern for the poor and the powerless.
+4. The Option for the Poor – Throughout the Bible, and especially in the Gospel narratives of the life of Jesus, we see many examples of God’s special concern for the poor and the powerless.
 This reading of scripture developed with Liberation theologians during the 1960’s and is very much evident in the thinking of Pope Francis who comments that “where injustices abound and growing numbers of people are deprived of basic human rights and considered expendable” the principle of the common good is “a summons to solidarity and a preferential option for the poorest of our brothers and sisters.”
 (Laudato Si).
-Students are exposed to this concept in numerous parts of the curriculum including: Year 7 the concept and practice of langar in Sikhism; Year 8 the Church as the body of Christ; Year 9 human rights and the genocide in Rwanda plus the healing miracles of Jesus; Year 10 the work of various charities including CAFOD and SVP; Year 11 the rights of the unborn child and those vulnerable at the end of life through the study of abortion and euthanasia; Year 12/13 New Testament study of the parables of the Kingdom.
+Students are exposed to this concept in numerous parts of the curriculum including: Year 7 the concept and practice of langar in Sikhism; Year 8 the parable of the Good Samaritan and love of neighbour; Year 9 human rights and the genocide in Rwanda plus the healing miracles of Jesus; Year 10 the work of various charities including CAFOD and SVP; Year 11 the rights of those vulnerable at the end of life through the study of euthanasia and palliative care; Year 12/13 New Testament study of the parables of the Kingdom.

-5. Solidarity- For the RE Department, solidarity works on two levels: 1) the responsibility of states in a more interdependent world and 2) Christ’s birth, death and resurrection as the ultimate model of solidarity for Christians.
-Hence the elements of the RE curriculum which support this include: Year 7 the liturgical year, including Holy Week and Easter; Year 8 term 1 discipleship and social responsibility including a study of CST, as well as term 2 when they explore the role we are all expected to play as part of the Kingdom of God; Year 9 read the texts of Jesus suffering, death and resurrection in term 2 and begin to understand the significance of this sacrifice for all of humanity: Year 10 read Gaudium et Spes 26 such as ‘Every day human interdependence grows more tightly drawn and spreads by degrees over the whole world.
+5. Solidarity – For the RE Department, solidarity works on two levels: 1) the responsibility of states in a more interdependent world and 2) Christ’s birth, death and resurrection as the ultimate model of solidarity for Christians.
+Hence the elements of the RE curriculum which support this include: Key Stage 3 every year group follows a common pattern of topics beginning with creation and covenant and ending with dialogue and encounter thus exploring the beliefs that unite us as a Catholic faith as well as the sources of our faith such as the Nicene creed.
+Year 10 read Gaudium et Spes 26 such as ‘Every day human interdependence grows more tightly drawn and spreads by degrees over the whole world.
 As a result, the common good, that is, the sum of those conditions of social life which allow social groups and their individual members relatively thorough and ready access to their own fulfilment, today takes on an increasingly universal complexion and consequently involves rights and duties with respect to the whole human race.
 Every social group must take account of the needs and legitimate aspirations of other groups, and even of the general welfare of the entire human family’ in order to allow students to understand the interconnected nature of our global family.
-Further to this Year 11 explore environmental exploitation and solutions and Year 12/13 A Level students focus in New Testament on the question ‘why did Jesus have to die?’
+Further to this Year 11 explore key Catholic beliefs about life after death including heaven, hell and purgatory and Year 12/13 A Level students focus in New Testament on the question ‘why did Jesus have to die?’

 6. Dignity of Work – The Catholic Church believes that work is more than simply a way to earn money – it’s a way to participate in God’s creation.
-Examples of where students are exposed to this concept in the RE curriculum include: Year 8 consider different forms of vocation; Year 9 look at sweat shops, working conditions and pay; Year 10 explore the Parable of the sheep and the goats to help them consider our use of money and resources for the benefit of others as well as the Sabbath as a day of rest from work; Year 11 study Laudato Si as an example of how we can care for all of God’s creation including both the land and those who inhabit it.
+Examples of where students are exposed to this concept in the RE curriculum include: Year 8 consider the Parable of the Good Samaritan; Year 9 look at sweat shops, working conditions and pay; Year 10 explore love of neighbour and supporting scripture to help them consider our use of money and resources for the benefit of others as well as the Sabbath as a day of rest from work.